simulot/gogrep/README.md

 :construction:NOT WORKING YET:construction:

-In my daily job, I'm working on an Windows application that generates numberous and detailled log files.
+In my daily job, I'm working on an Windows application that generates numerous and detailed log files.
 During 24h, we have 100 thousands of files, for several gigabytes.
 They are zipped daily.

 To search something into logs, archives must be unziped before using a search tool like grep or FINDSTR.
 This process need some disk space, and is very time consuming.
-Furthermore, FINDSTR windows utility doesn't handle regular expression correctly, and have some nasty bugs.
+Furthermore, FINDSTR windows' utility doesn't handle regular expressions correctly, and has some nasty bugs [(see ss64.com)](http://ss64.com/nt/findstr.html).

 This was my motivation for writing this utility.

-## Requierments for a tool to search into Zip archives
+## Requirements for a tool to search into Zip archives

 * faster than unzipping then search
 * simple to use, one tool for searching files, folders, archives
-* search in hudge .zip
+* search in huge .zip
 * search in a collection of zip files
 * windows and linux binaries at least
 * search only in selected files inside archives
 * search in plain ascii files, but also in utf-8, utf-16 encoded files
-* search occurence of several pattern in files.
-Exemple output files having string "ERROR" and and a given GUID
+* search occurrence of several pattern in files.
+Example output files having string "ERROR" and and a given GUID

 And, nice to have features:
 * CSV output